wp-plugins/spam-free-wordpress/readme.txt

 == Screenshots ==

-1. If Spam Free Wordpress is installed correctly there will be a Password field on the comment form.
+1. If Spam Free Wordpress is installed correctly there will be a password field on the comment form.

 2. Spam Free Wordpress in Action